flass/bioinfo-training-material/making_trees_tutorial.md

 seaview Vibrio_spp_16S.aln &
 ```

-You may potentially have to remove sequences that do not seem homologous (or those that are the inverted complement of the sequence and won't align) by selecting them on the left and using `Edit > Delete sequence(s)`.
+Some sequences do not seem homologous or are the inverted complement of the sequence and won't align; tou may have to remove these sequences from the alignment by selecting them on the left and using `Edit > Delete sequence(s)`.
+A copy excluding these sequences is saved in the file `Vibrio_spp_16S.fasta.excludeInvertedSeqs`.

 ### Build a tree with RAxML-NG
 ```sh